TheCharlatan/thecharlatan.github.io/_posts/2020-05-12-COLDCARD-Supply-Chain.md

 putting it into a flash region that is not checked by the bootloader.
 The bootloader only checks regions as defined in the header of the firmware (which sits at the start of the firmware chunk in memory).
-Writing such a malicious firmware would be involved though (I screwed up on first attempt and now my it's a brick), especially because of the 1 MB flash limit set in place by the STM32L496RG mcu and the code execution protections on the chip.
+Writing such a malicious firmware would be involved though (I screwed up on first attempt and now it's a brick), especially because of the 1 MB flash limit set in place by the STM32L496RG mcu and the code execution protections on the chip.
 This means that as a band aid solution all users should update their firmware first before setting up the device.